The 7 Best Places to Live in Toronto

 Toronto is an incredible hive of multiculturalism.

 As an expat in this majority-minority city, you’ll fit in immediately.
-47% of Torontonians are immigrants, so you can expect to hear hundreds of languages on the streets of the city.
+47% of Torontonians are immigrants (source: Statistics Canada), so you can expect to hear hundreds of languages on the streets of the city.

-Toronto is the 16th-best city to live in, according to Mercer’s latest global study – well ahead of more celebrated destinations like New York, London, and Paris – not to mention the sixth-safest city in the world.
+Toronto is the 16th-best city to live in (source: Mercer) – well ahead of more celebrated destinations like New York, London, and Paris – not to mention the sixth-safest city in the world (source: The Economist).

 You deserve to find a home that matches the city’s excellent reputation, but with 158 neighbourhoods to choose from, it’s not easy.
-Don’t worry, though – we’re here to help.
+Don’t worry, though – we’re here to help your move to go smoothly.

 Whether you want an area with the best culture, the best parks, or the best chance of finding a bargain property, we’ve got you covered, from Agincourt North to Yorkdale-Glen Park.